baixi-cs/Personal_info/README.md

 OSU-wide Transfer Guide generator for advisors and students     Sep，2020-

-● Developed a well-designed website with HTML, CSS, JavaScript, Vue and databases.
+● Developed a well-designed website for OSU Transfer Admissions office.

-● Implemented front end: UI design with great learnability and functionality.
+● Implemented front end: UI design with great learnability and functionality with HTML, CSS, JavaScript.

-● Implemented back end: Accurate responses to the front end, and management of user data using databases.
+● Implemented back end: Accurate responses to the front end express and vue, and management of user data using databases.

 Pokewiki                    March 2021

-● developed a designed app with XML and database.
+● developed a designed app which is like poke-wikipedia with XML and database.

 ● Implemented an app with specific 3rd-party API.